 1. Sourcing of labels, ribbon, and printer from a single supplier

-By sourcing your labels, ribbon, and print system from a single supplier you gain a couple of important things:
+By sourcing your labels, ribbon, and print system from a single supplier you gain a couple of important things: compatible components and a partner with comprehensive knowledge of your processes and solution.

 Most of the time suppliers curate or custom engineer media to perform optimally with specific equipment.
 This is because no two thermal transfer printers function the exact same way, and no two label applications are typically the same.